jahunt1/tetravex-android/README.md

-TetraVex
+Tetravex Android
 ========

-Yet another Android version of the classic puzzle game
+Tetravex Android is an Android version of the classic puzzle game.
+The object of the game is to place all the numbered tiles on the board so that adjacent tiles have matching edges.